seacloth/onf/README.md

 ## how it works

 - `onf new` snapshots your files into `~/.config/onf/profiles/<name>/`
+- each file gets a friendly alias so the store stays readable
 - `onf apply` removes the originals and replaces them with symlinks to the stored copies
 - state lives in `~/.config/onf/config.toml` — plain toml, always readable